Jim Benedek: Olympic and national team

 Benedek was a member of the U.S. soccer team which attempted to qualify for the 1968 Summer Olympics.
 On May 21, 1967, he scored in a 1–1 tie with Bermuda in the first qualification game.
 The U.S. lost the away match and did not qualify for the tournament.

 Benedek earned four caps with the U.S. national team in 1968.
 His first game with the U.S. came in a 3–3 tie with Israel on September 15, 1968.
 His last two games, both played in November 1968 against Bermuda were qualifiers for the 1970 FIFA World Cup.
 While the U.S. won both games, it failed to qualify for the finals after several losses in 1969.

 Coach

 In 1974, Southern Methodist University (SMU) hired Benedek to begin a men's soccer team at the school.
 He remained with the team through the end of the 1984 season.
-Benedek also spent several years as an assistant coach with the Hungarian National Football Team.
+Benedek also spent several years as an assistant coach with the Hungary national team.
 In 1999, he coached the West Texas Heat of the W-League to an 8–2 record and the second division title.
 He also coached the Texas Toros of the USL D-3 Pro League.
 In 2001, he coached the West Dallas Kings of the Premier Development League.
-He went on to coach the men's and women's soccer team at North Lake College in Irving, Texas before succumbing to cancer.
+He went on to coach the men's and women's soccer team at North Lake College in Irving, Texas, before succumbing to cancer.
 He died in March 2009 of prostate cancer.